 Review & Approval

 Once researchers feel the evidence they have for the drug’s efficacy is compelling, they will apply to the relevant regulatory body for approval.
 Approval involves the regulatory body examining the evidence and considering whether the drug’s benefits outweigh its risks.
 No drug is absolutely safe, and what the regulatory body decrees to be an acceptable risk will often depend on what the drug is designed to treat.
-For example, drugs used in the treatment of terminal diseases are likely to have a higher acceptable level of risk that simple painkillers.
+For example, drugs used in the treatment of terminal diseases are likely to have a higher acceptable level of risk than simple painkillers.

 Some drugs are given priority in the approval process over others.
 Drugs which provide a treatment which did not previously exist will be fast-tracked over drugs which are similar to drugs that already exist on the market.
 If the regulatory body is satisfied that the benefits of the drug are significant enough to make the risks worthwhile, it will meet with approval, a process that usually takes around a year.
 The FDA claims that around 75% of the approval requests it receives are granted, though this includes those which are initially rejected, then approved after further evidence is provided.